websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 - Undo
 - Redo

-## Using RTE dialog field
+## Using RTE as a dialog field

-All you need to use RTE dialog field is to add its definition using RTE resource type:
+RTE is not a stand-alone content editor in WebSight CMS.
+You need to add it in a dialog definition for a component.
+Use `wcm/dialogs/components/richtext` as the resource type.
+Once completed, you can drag and drop the component on a page, open its dialog and enter the content.

 ```json
 "content": {